bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

 - In a *low-level* way using unstructured and untyped byte representations.

-This especially affects reasoning about the representation of an object in memory, i.e. how it is laid out and how data that is part of the low-level presentation, but not part of the high-level representation is handled (i.e. padding).
+This especially affects reasoning about the representation of an object in memory, i.e. how its data is laid out, especially data like padding which is part of the low-level presentation but *not* part of the high-level representation.

 .. warning::

   Much of the reasoning described in this section is still experimental and subject to change.
-  In practice, most C++ programs do not require this level of reasoning.
+  In practice, many C++ programs do not require this level of reasoning.

 .. _object_layout.values: